Study with us

 - • The University will carefully review your application and consider you for these scholarships.

-- • While you may express interest in being considered for multiple projects, only one scholarship will be awarded.
+- • While you may express interest in being considered for one or more of these scholarships.

-- • Potential candidates may be required to be interviewed as part of the application process.
+- • Candidates may be required to be interviewed as part of the application process.

 - • Due to the nature of the research involved, confidential and security criteria will need to be agreed to before offers can be secured.